-From 60%-90% of jobs are found informally in this country - mainly through friends, relatives, and direct contacts.
+Between 60% and 90% of jobs are found informally in this country, mainly through friends, relatives, and direct contacts.
 Studies note that both employers and employees prefer informal and personal methods of job finding.
 Employers prefer to hire people who are of known quality, believing that the best candidates are those who are referred by their colleagues, friends and acquaintances, whose judgment they trust.
 Individuals who use personal contacts to find jobs are reported to be more satisfied with their jobs and tend to have higher incomes.
 This word of mouth technique is very powerful.
 It provides employers with a trustworthy pool of applicants, reduces the risk of hiring the wrong candidate and is more time and cost effective than traditional methods.

 Prospecting for Leads